Attorneys Say 2 Federal Prisoners Facing Execution Have COVID-19 and Should be Spared

 After witnessing Orlando Cordia Hall’s execution on Nov.
 19, his spiritual advisor, Yusuf Ahmed Nur, tested positive for COVID-19.
 In response to a lawsuit, the Bureau of Prisons (BOP) recently acknowledged that eight members of Hall’s roughly 40-person execution team tested positive for COVID-19 shortly afterward.
 BOP also said at least two execution team members removed their masks while in the execution chamber with Hall and Nur, according to the American Civil Liberties Union (ACLU).

-“They were just bringing in hundreds of people from outside the prison,” Higgs’ attorney, Shawn Nolan, tells TIME.
+“They were just bringing in hundreds of people from outside the prison,” Higgs’s attorney, Shawn Nolan, tells TIME.
 “It’s obvious that this [outbreak was] going to happen.
 And now our client has tested positive and is sick.
 They should not continue with this.”
+In a statement a day earlier, upon learning that Higgs was infected, Nolan said: “This is surely the result of the super spreader executions that the government has rushed to undertake in the heart of a global pandemic.”

-When asked for comment, the Federal Bureau of Prisons confirmed to TIME that inmates on federal death row, known as the Special Confinement Unit (SCU), have tested positive for COVID-19 but declined to provide further information.
-BOP also said an employee in the SCU has tested positive but had no contact with the executions in November and December.
+When asked for comment, the Federal Bureau of Prisons confirmed to TIME that inmates on federal death row, known as the Special Confinement Unit (SCU), have tested positive for COVID-19 but declined to provide further information, citing “pending litigation and privacy interests.”
+The BOP also said an employee in the SCU has tested positive but had no contact with the executions in November and December.
 The statement said inmates who tested positive for COVID-19 or who are symptomatic are being placed in isolation.

 The prison in Terre Haute, where all the federal executions take place, has also experienced an ongoing COVID-19 outbreak, and Nolan alleges that the prison’s COVID-19 numbers have “spiked enormously” in the weeks following the recent executions.
-Earlier this week, a judge dismissed a claim from Higgs’ legal team that argued executing Higgs amid the COVID-19 pandemic would be unconstitutional.
+Earlier this week, a judge dismissed a claim from Higgs’s legal team that argued executing Higgs amid the COVID-19 pandemic would be unconstitutional.
 Nolan tells TIME they plan to renew that claim since Higgs himself has now tested positive.
 Johnson’s attorneys have said he is not eligible for the death penalty because of an intellectual disability.